PRESENTATIONS & WORKSHOPS

 OUR BEAUTIFUL PLANET New technologies can help.
 However,

-if spirituality does not engender reverence for nature’s
+if spirituality does not engender reverence for nature’s beauty, it

-INCREASING HURRICANES, DRAUGHTS, WILDFIRES
+INCREASING HURRICANES, DROUGHTS, WILDFIRES

 MIT'S ENERGY INNOVATIONS: Free Energy Forever